-T. Outpatient Treatment
+Outpatient Treatment

-Outpatient treatment programs provide services that include, but are not limited to, individual, group, and family counseling and education on recovery and wellness.
+Outpatient treatment programs provide culturally and linguistically appropriate services that include, but are not limited to, individual, group, and family counseling and education on wellness, recovery, and resiliency.
 These programs offer comprehensive, coordinated, and defined services that may vary in level of intensity.
-Outpatient programs may address a variety of needs, including, but not limited to, situational stressors, family relations, interpersonal relationships, mental health issues, life span issues, psychiatric illnesses, addictions (such as alcohol or other drugs, gambling, and internet), eating or sexual disorders, and the needs of victims of abuse, domestic violence, or other trauma.
+Outpatient programs may address a variety of needs, including, but not limited to, situational stressors, family relations, interpersonal relationships, mental health issues, life span issues, psychiatric illnesses, and substance use disorders and other addictive behaviors.

-INTEGRATED DD/MENTAL HEALTH
+INTEGRATED IDD/MENTAL HEALTH